Optimal Selection with Balanced Market Share: Static and Dynamic Assortment Optimization: Introduction

-In this paper, we define fairness constraint as the market share of any two offered products differing by at most a factor of $\alpha$.
-In our setting, the seller has the flexibility to decide which products to offer to customers, and the seller enforces market share balancing constraint only within offered products instead of the entire product universe.
-Furthermore, in contrast to fairness constraints defined in most of the existing works, which usually rely on a large number of parameters, the market share balancing constraint considered in this paper only depends on one parameter $\alpha$, potentially making our model easier to implement in practice.
-Finally, all aforementioned works on fairness in assortment planning focus on static assortment optimization with fairness constraints.
-To the best of our knowledge, our work is the first to introduce fairness constraints to dynamic assortment optimization settings.
+In this paper, we define fairness constraint as the market share of any two offered products differing by at most a factor of $\alpha$. { In our setting, the seller has the flexibility of deciding what products to offer, and balanced market shares are guaranteed only within the set of offered products.
+Such flexibility of product selection marks the key difference between our approach with existing approaches such as \cite{chen2022fair}, \cite{lu2023simple} and \cite{barre2023assortment}.
+It makes our approach less restrictive compared to existing approaches, and the seller is able to attain a higher revenue while still enjoying the benefit of balanced market shares.} Furthermore, in contrast to fairness constraints defined in most of the existing works, which usually rely on a large number of parameters, the market share balancing constraint considered in this paper only depends on one parameter $\alpha$, potentially making our model easier to implement in practice.
+Finally, all aforementioned works on fairness in assortment planning focus on static assortment optimization.
+To the best of our knowledge, our work is the first to introduce balancing constraints to dynamic assortment optimization settings.